Sentinel

 AI Automation (MCP)

-Sentinel includes a Model Context Protocol (MCP) server that lets AI assistants (Claude Code, Cursor, Copilot, etc.) control the extension programmatically.
-The AI can record guides, capture errors, take screenshots, navigate pages, and read your source code—all in a single conversation.
+Sentinel includes a Model Context Protocol (MCP) server with 50+ tools that let AI assistants (Claude Code, Cursor, Copilot, etc.) control the extension programmatically.
+The AI can navigate pages, query elements, record guides, track errors, take and compare screenshots, drag-and-drop, manage sessions, and generate custom reports — all in a single conversation.

 Why MCP?
 MCP is an open standard that connects AI models to external tools.
-Sentinel’s MCP server turns the extension into an AI-controllable browser automation toolkit with full project context.
+Sentinel’s MCP server turns the extension into a full browser automation toolkit with project context.

 Once configured, you can give the AI high-level instructions like: